cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 law-subject:: Criminal Law
 sys-category:: [[21]]

-- # TITLE ONE - CRIMES AGAINST NATIONAL SECURITY AND THE LAW OF NATIONS id:: 6303188d-cdc0-41d2-8cfc-18d841ea0c40
+- ## TITLE One - CRIMES AGAINST NATIONAL SECURITY AND THE LAW OF NATIONS id:: 6303188d-cdc0-41d2-8cfc-18d841ea0c40
-	- ## Chapter One - CRIMES AGAINST NATIONAL SECURITY
+	- ### Chapter One - CRIMES AGAINST NATIONAL SECURITY
 	  id:: 9d0b5fb8-85d3-42eb-ba7e-c106a16e7a0c
+		- #### Section One. — Treason and espionage
 		  collapsed:: true
-		- ### Section One. — Treason and espionage
 			- **Art.
 114.** *Treason.*
 			  id:: 6488844b-f940-45b7-ad81-fa8da081bdd0
 				- Any Filipino citizen who levies war against the Philippines or adheres to her enemies, giving them aid or comfort within the Philippines or elsewhere, shall be punished by *reclusion perpetua* to death and shall pay a fine not to exceed Four million pesos (P4,000,000).